Google ADK — Research Assistant

 from agentspan.agents import start

-# Launch and return immediately
+# Launch and return immediately — pipeline runs in the background on the server

 handle = start(pipeline, topic)